Liu-Huixia/learning-process-DNN/README.md

 ## Acknowledgement

-part of code originally comes from https://github.com/artemyk/ibsgd/tree/master
+- This code is partially based on [artemyk/ibsgd] (https://github.com/artemyk/ibsgd/tree/master).

-`matrixRenyi.py` referred the code from https://github.com/SJYuCNEL/brain-and-Information-Bottleneck
+- The package `matrixRenyi.py` referred the code from [SJYuCNEL] (https://github.com/SJYuCNEL/brain-and-Information-Bottleneck).